Robbery Homicide Division (TV series): Cancellation

-Although RHD was critically acclaimed, Law & Order: SVU had better ratings in the same time slot.
+Although RHD was critically acclaimed, Law & Order: Special Victims Unit had better ratings in the same time slot.
 CBS placed the show on hiatus after the December 7th episode.
 The series was cancelled after ten episodes.
 Mann told Variety magazine, "I guess maybe the show never found its audience."
 There was possible interest by HBO or CBS sister network Showtime to pick up the series, but it never went further than speculation.
 Because of its NBC Universal ownership, reruns of the series have since aired on the high definition network Universal HD.

 It is rumored that the arrest of Tom Sizemore, due to a drug related incident, ultimately led to the cancellation of the show.
-Sizemore has stated during filming of his show Shooting Sizemore that he regrets letting down all the cast members, staff, and producer Michael Mann.
-The actor claims that the cancellation created a rift between him and close mentor Mann which has still not been resolved.
+Sizemore stated during filming of his show Shooting Sizemore that he regretted letting down all the cast members, staff, and producer Michael Mann.
+The actor claimed that the cancellation created a rift between him and close mentor Mann which had not been resolved.